cnnic/rdap/README.md

 		cd rdap
 		git checkout develop
 		cd rdap-webapp
-		mvn package -Dmaven.test.skip=true (for windows7 and windows8, you may execute: 'mvn.bat package')
-		ll target/rdap.war (rdap.war is the artifact)
+		mvn package -Dmaven.test.skip=true (for windows7 and windows8, you may use 'mvn.bat' instead of 'mvn') ll target/rdap.war (rdap.war is the artifact)

           ```